trifork/TIM-iOS/README.md

 https://github.com/trifork/TIM-iOS

 ### Setup configuration
-Before using any function from `TIM` you have to configure the framework by calling the `configure` method (typically you want to do this on app startup):
+Before using any function or property from `TIM` you have to configure the framework by calling the `configure` method (typically you want to do this on app startup):

 ```swift
 import TIM